 Therefore, an applicant must be prepared in advance about the interview.
 Aside of arriving in time, trying not to be nervous and wearing appropriate clothes, the applicant should also check about commonly asked questions and try to prepare answers prior to their interview.

-Most Common F-1 Visa Interview Questions
+What are the Most Common F1 Visa Interview Questions?

-The consular officers usually ask similar questions to every F-1 visa candidate.
+The consular officers usually ask similar questions to every F1 visa candidate.
 This is in your favor since it helps you prepare in advance.
 Usually the interviewer asks the applicant questions related to their:

 - study plans